alanmitchell/bmon-website/guide/appx-config-lorawan.md

 ---
 layout: single
-title: BMON and Building Monitoring
+title: Configuring LoRaWAN Sensors for BMON
 toc: true
 ---

-# **Configuring LoRaWAN Sensors for BMON**
+## Introduction
-{: #configuring-lorawan-sensors}
+{: #introduction}

-This section shows how to:
+This page shows how to:

   - Register a LoRaWAN sensor on the [Things Network](https://www.thethingsnetwork.org/), the freely available